Jamesfryer1998/BrainTumourDetection/README.md

 Smaller dataset: https://www.kaggle.com/datasets/navoneel/brain-mri-images-for-brain-tumor-detection

 # Results
+The resulst for this project can be found in the varying folders:
+<li> The resolution testing can be found in preprocessing/res_testing
-The results of the final model can be found in the results folder.
-The accuracy.png and loss.png files show the accuracy and loss of the model over the training epochs, and the confusion_matrix.png file shows the confusion matrix of the model's predictions.
+<li> The model structure can be found in the model_creation folder.
+<li> Hyperparameter optimisation results can be found in the hyperparameter_testing folder

 # Credits
 This project was developed by James Fryer as part of MSc Data Science at University of London.